Marguerite Ross Barnett Memorial Scholarship

 Your award amount may vary between semesters depending on the number of credit hours in which you're enrolled.
 If you transfer to a different school, your award amount may also change based on the tuition at the school to which you transfer.

 Awards are provided each semester based on limited funding availability, with renewal students having priority.
-As a result, not all eligible students are funded.
+As a result, all eligible students may not be funded.

 Awards are not available during summer terms.